nigelbayliss/optimizer-examples/automatic_spm/adb-real-time/README.md

 The demo will work in Oracle Autonmous Database 19c, too, but see "tab.sql" for the minor edit you will need.

-Execute these tests in the ADMIN account.
+Execute these tests in the ADMIN account and for database resource manager to kick in with this example, you must be connecting via the LOW consumer group.

 Spool files (*.lst) are provided so you can see the expected results of the tests.